lg-lima1/c-xdk-mqtt-publisher/README.md

 - Publishing period of 1 second
 - Temperature, pressure, humidity and light intensity

-## Flashing
-Just drag&drop the `.bin` file into the XDK Device when using the XDK Workbench and it should work

 ## Preparation
 - Modify the `AppController.h` WLAN and MQTT related macros to your needs
 - You will need an running MQTT broker.
 Could either run local in your machine, or be any from the internet